scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 2
 - **Level Required:** 1/9/17

 This cannot be used if you are adjacent to your target.
-You make a running leap at a creature, jumping 2 tiles towards them and make a melee attack.
+You make a running leap at a creature, jumping 2 tiles towards them and make a weapon attack.
 This leap passes over difficult or hazardous terrain and half cover.
 On hit you deal an extra wound die in damage, staggering them on a critical.

 ***Enhanced:*** Add an enhanced die to the attack roll.